-In this article, we explore these and many more questions that will help you understand the logic behind SJTs, as well as their shortcomings.
-We bust some common misconceptions about these tests and, most importantly, we show how students can prepare for tests like CASPer and .
+In this article, we explore these and many more questions that will help you understand the logic behind SJTs as well as their shortcomings.
+We bust some common misconceptions about these tests, and, most importantly, we show how students can prepare for tests like CASPer and .

 While it may seem at first glance that having strong academic acumen, like a high GPA, a high GRE score, or a strong , and relevant extracurricular and work experience should make a candidate the perfect fit for their chosen field, this is not always the case.
 Having strong knowledge of biology does not necessarily make you a successful doctor, having 10 years of dog-walking experience does not lead to success in the veterinary field, and in-depth knowledge of your preferred subject will not always make your students love you as a teacher.
-So how can we determine whether a person will be a good fit for their chosen profession?
+So, how can we determine whether a person will be a good fit for their chosen profession?
 How can we assess their personality and character?
 If statistics and experiences do not tell all, how do we find out if the people we admit will become successful and happy in their profession?

-For a while, SJTs like the CASPer test and the interview became a staple in the admissions processes to prestigious and incredibly competitive fields, such as medicine, dentistry, physical therapy, social work, education, and more.
+For a while, SJTs like the CASPer test and the (MMI) became a staple in admissions processes for prestigious and incredibly competitive fields, such as medicine, dentistry, physical therapy, social work, education, and more.
 In fact, they were so popular that certain professional fields started to develop their own versions of these tests, such as the , formerly known as the AAMC SJT.
 These assessments promised to showcase candidates’ character and suitability, so they became quite popular with admissions boards in a variety of fields.
 But there was another important admissions improvement that SJTs promised:

 At the time of the rise of SJTs to prominence, professionals realized that bias is a strong obstacle in the development and flourishment of their industries.
 Hence, they needed new admissions tools to fight the prejudices present in higher education.
-SJTs promised to help in this pursuit by providing assessments that claimed to evaluate the “inherent” character of candidates, without questioning their socio-economic background, race, gender, religion, and so on.
+SJTs promised to help in this pursuit by providing assessments that claimed to evaluate the “inherent” character of candidates, without questioning their socioeconomic background, race, gender, religion, and so on.
 You can understand the logic here, of course.
 It is true that SJTs never directly question these attributes.
 In fact, they never question the candidate directly about their suitability or background.
 But does this mean that they do not contribute to the existing bias in education?
 Let’s find out.

 Over the years, SJTs have not exactly proven to bring significant improvements to the admissions process.
 Many of the issues that they set out to resolve remained.
 But what exactly led to this?
 What is the problem with the SJTs?